Image

 • Every second Wednesday of the month @ 12PM.
 Upcoming sessions:

-• November 13: Staff self-care & crisis debriefs by Devon Silvers and Raman Samra
+• November 13: Empowering Healthcare/Service Provider Heroes: Navigating Trauma, Embracing Self-Care, and Implementing Critical Incident Interventions by Devon Silvers and Raman Samra

 • December 11: Therapeutic and Relational Security by Rick Johal